TathergangBrathering/Alphabetazation/draft/Too much code will kill you.md

 Still in the same function that I used to call
 No return if else or submethod at all
 I'm used to my own style
-But the person who wrote this back a while
+But who wrote this back a while
 Had no clue at all

-Oh how would it be if the author took me as example Names like documentary with a short comprehensive style I'm tooting my own horn
+Oh how would it be if the author took my example
+Names like documentary in a short compre-hensive style I'm tooting my own horn
-Wish I could do it all again on my own...
+Wish I could do it all on my own...

   Too much code will kill you
   If you can't make sense at all
-  Torn between rewriting and ignoring it total
+  Torn between rewriting and ignoring it at all
   I'm headed for disaster
   'Cause I never read the lines
   Too much code will kill you - every time